General Hall Information - Common Facilities - Room Connections - Hall Policies

 - Cable Service

-Each room has a TV/FM outlet.
+Housing & Residence Life now offers High Definition TV cable service in the residence halls.
+Each room has a cable TV outlet.
 Cables for the outlets are distributed at the beginning of the year.
 Numerous commercial stations and foreign language broadcasts are available through the cable system lineup, including ESPN, MTV, The Weather Channel, C-SPAN and CNN, to name a few.
 In addition, the University has its own television channel and broadcasting studio, TV10, and its own radio station, SRI .
 They are both completely student-run organizations.

 - Network Access